chemle/emle-engine/README.md

 `EMLECalculator` instance.
 Instead, interpolation can be enabled when creating a `Sire` dynamics object via the same keyword.
 (See the [tutorial](https://github.com/OpenBioSim/sire/tree/devel/doc/source/tutorial/part08/02_emle.rst) for details.)

+## Torch models

+The `emle.models` module provides a number of `torch` models.
+The base `EMLE` model can be used to compute the EMLE energy in isolation.
+The combined `ANI2xEMLE` and `MACEEMLE` models allow the computation of in vacuo and embedding energies in one go, using the [ANI2x](https://github.com/aiqm/torchani) and [MACE](https://github.com/ACEsuit/mace) models respectively.
+Creating additional models is straightforward.
+For details of how to use the `torch` models, see the tutorial documentation [here](https://github.com/OpenBioSim/sire/blob/feature_emle/doc/source/tutorial/part08/02_emle.rst#creating-an-emle-torch-module).

 ## Issues

 The [DeePMD-kit](https://docs.deepmodeling.com/projects/deepmd/en/master/index.html) conda package pulls in a version of MPI which may cause